Skip to content

 28. Common Tern

 The Common Tern is a seabird in the Laridae family, found all over Europe, Asia and North America.
-It has a migratory nature, spending its winters in coastal tropical and subtropical regions.
+It is migratory, spending its winters in coastal tropical and subtropical regions.

 Breeding adults have light grey upperparts with white to very light grey underparts featuring an orange-red beak and black cap.